mersad998/node-js-Playground/mongodb-handbook.md

 ex: `db.users.updateMany({age: 25}, {$set: {isAdult: true}})`

 #CRUD `db.users.update({id: 5}, {gender: "male"})` it will override second object to an object with first parameter properties completely! it can be dangerous because the other properties will remove.

+#CRUD `db.users.replaceOne({id: 5}, {gender: "male"})` it will override second object to an object with first parameter properties completely! it can be dangerous because the other properties will remove.